 Influenza can spread right from day one.
 This means that you can pass on the infection to someone else even before you know that you are infected.

 The infection might worsen in some cases, leading to complications like pneumonia, bronchitis, sinus and ear infections.

 The population that is at a higher risk of suffering from influenza includes young children, pregnant women, older people and those with chronic medical conditions and compromised immunity.
 It can lead to serious complications requiring hospitalisation and even death in some cases.

 Children below the age of five years are at risk, especially children under two years.
 Babies below the age of six months are at highest risk as they cannot be vaccinated.
 Hence, it is best to be extra careful with babies and children in this age group.

 Children having medical conditions such as asthma, HIV/AIDS or neurologic conditions are also at higher risk.
 Pregnant women are highly susceptible to contracting this infection, and it can affect the development of their baby.

 Influenza hits more than just the body...

-How to keep influenza at bay?
+The flu vaccine: how to keep influenza at bay

 Personal hygiene is extremely important in keeping this virus away from your child.
 Health Promotion Board of Singapore has come up with the FIGHT campaign to encourage citizens to practise simple personal hygiene routines.
 Here's what F.I.G.H.T. stands for...

-A study by HPB shows that over fifty percent parents with children less than 12 years old who were surveyed, followed regular hand-washing, encouraged the child to stay at home, covered their mouths and noses and saw a doctor when unwell.
+A study by HPB shows that over fifty percent of parents with children less than 12 years old who were surveyed, followed regular hand-washing, encouraged the child to stay at home, covered their mouths and noses and saw a doctor when unwell.
 However, an alarmingly low number of parents went for annual immunisations, which can be said to be the best and most effective method in keeping influenza away.